-Leon served as a private in the 10th Battalion of the Royal Fusiliers (City of London).
-His service number was 1602 and he died on 10th April 1917, at which time his address was given as 32 Charles Street, Hatton Garden, London.
-1
+Leon Bash was born in the second quarter of 1893.
+During the First World War, he served as a Private in the 10th Battalion of the Royal Fusiliers (City of London).
+His service number was 1602 and he died unmarried on 10th April 1917, at which time his address was given as 32 Charles Street, Hatton Garden, London.

-The website ‘We Were There Too’ provides the year of his birth, and the names of his parents, Maurice and Fanny, and his five siblings, but gives his date of death as 11th April 1917 as per the Jewish Chronicle.
-2
+The website ‘We Were There Too’ provides the year of his birth, and the names of his parents, Maurice and Fanny, and his five siblings, but gives his date of death as 11th April 1917 as per the Jewish Chronicle newspaper.

-The same site suggests that Leon was born in Hackney and was a diamond polisher before the war, however he presumably had some connection with Sussex as he is one of six names that are shown as having died in the war on the Brighton & Hove Hebrew Congregation memorial.
-3 He is also mentioned in the congregation minutes which suggests he was part of the local community.
-4
+The census of 1911 shows that Leon was born in Hackney, London and was a diamond polisher before the war, however he presumably had some connection with Sussex as he is one of six names that are shown as having died in the war on the Brighton & Hove Hebrew Congregation memorial.
+He is also mentioned in the congregation minutes which suggests he was part of the local community.

 The Jewish Chronicle contains several references to Leon Bash, perhaps most significantly on p.12, 19 Oct 1917, when it appears to report his death having been ‘previously reported missing’.
 Leon is remembered in the paper in the years that follow – 12.4.1918, 11.4.1919, p.2-3 ‘dearly beloved son of Mr & Mrs Maurice Bash, 16.4.1920, p.2 ‘youngest son of Maurice & Fanny Bash’.